What are CityCoins?

 What can I do with CityCoins?

-With any CityCoin, you can mine it, hold it, stack it to earn STX and BTC yield, borrow it, lend it, and program it.
-Built on open source software, CityCoins are a new way for developers to create applications and experiment with innovative use cases.
+With any CityCoin, you can mine it, hold it, stack it to earn STX, borrow it, lend it, and program it.
+Built on open source software, CityCoins are a new way for developers to create applications and experiment with new use cases.

-At launch, the benefit of CityCoins will be generating STX and BTC yield.
+At launch, the primary utility of CityCoins is earning STX.
 However, CityCoins are programmable and will have additional utility over time.
-The possibilities of CityCoins become endless as cities one by one begin to #pickupthebag and communities and software develop around their respective CityCoins.
+The possibilities of CityCoins become endless as cities one by one begin to claim their protocol contributions and communities and software develop around their respective CityCoins.
 CityCoins communities will create apps that use tokens for rewards, local benefits, access control (to digital or physical spaces), trading, lending, smart contract execution, and more.
 As one simple example, local businesses can provide discounts or benefits to people who show they “Stack for their city” by Stacking their CityCoins.